a-windisch/datasciencecoursera/Crs3_Wk2_Q5.md

 The data in question is given by [this file](https://d396qusza40orc.cloudfront.net/getdata%2Fwksst8110.for), which contains 9 columns with a different number of white spaces as separator.
 Note furthermore, that some negative values are not separated from the neighboring column.
+A very thorough [description of the data set for this quiz](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/cleaningData-week2Q5.md) is provided by one of the courses mentors.

 The following bash script removes the first three lines, inserts commas between every column and finally collapses all white spaces.
 After the script has been run, the data can be read